-Below you can find a complete timeline about the history of Fleetwood Mac.
-The band that started as a blues rock trio in the sixties and later -after several line up changes-, achieved massive success with Stevie Nicks and Lindsey Buckingham, with a pop-rock style.
+Below you can find a complete timeline of the history of Fleetwood Mac.
+The band started as a blues rock trio in the sixties and later -after several lineup changes-, achieved massive success with Stevie Nicks and Lindsey Buckingham, with a pop-rock style.

 Fleetwood Mac’s history is certainly one of its own: they’ve had quite a few line-up changes, with drummer Mick Fleetwood and bassist John McVie as the only constant members throughout their entire career.
 This is quite a notable thing, as these two musicians have never been songwriters.
 Really, they somehow have been the ones to glue together the Fleetwood Mac brand, no matter who else was involved.